Feasibility of one loop inflation in the light of CMB

 The one loop inflationary model originates from supersymmetric theory.
-Therefore, the Yukawa coupling strength associated with it can play a pivotal role in deciding its fate on the braneworld inflationary scenario.
+Therefore, the Yukawa coupling strength associated with it can play a pivotal role in deciding its fate on the string theory based inflationary scenario.
 Hence, the right value of Yukawa coupling must be used so that the model is compatible with various CMB observations, especially the tensor to scalar ratio.
-Presently, values of the Yukawa coupling strength are estimated only from various SM sectors and exhibit a very wide range.
-However, selecting the coupling strength from a pool of SM sector and using it in the loop inflation leads to inconsistency of its scalar spectral index and tensor to scalar ratio compared with the respective estimates from current CMB.
-This raises a concern about the adoptability of Yukawa coupling from the SM sector into the cosmological sector in a straight forward manner.
+As we have mentioned, presently, values of the Yukawa coupling strength are estimated only from various SM particle physics sectors and exhibit a very wide range.
+However, selecting the coupling strength from a pool of SM particle physics sector and using it in the loop inflation leads to inconsistency of its scalar spectral index and tensor to scalar ratio compared with the respective estimates from current CMB.
+This raises a concern about the adoptability of Yukawa coupling from the SM particle physics sector into the cosmological sector in a straightforward manner.
 This circumstance demands to investigate suitable values of the Yukawa coupling constant for the viability of one loop inflation with various results of CMB.
-Therefore, we derived a new bound of Yukawa coupling constant from 68$\%$ CL of Planck2018 and BK18 from CMB that is applicable to cosmology.
+Therefore, we derived a new bound on the Yukawa coupling constant from 68$\%$ CL of Planck2018 and BK18 from CMB that is found applicable to cosmology.
 To the best of knowledge, the authors are not aware of such a bound derived on Yukawa coupling from any cosmological sector so far.